Skip to content

 Centralized Timer Management

-Timer listeners can be registered as instant (executed only once after the specified delay) or as repeating (automatically rescheduled after each execution).
-The Swiftlet provides methods to add both types of listeners, with options to control whether the timer is affected by system time changes.
+An instant timer listener is executed once after the specified delay, while a recurring timer listener is executed repeatedly at the given interval until removed.
+The Swiftlet provides methods to add both types of listeners, with optional control over whether the timer should be affected by system time changes.

 Configuration Example: